You could memorize thousands of facts faster than ever before if you learn how to use Anki like a pro.

 As we’ve seen, Anki is a tool, not a magic bullet.

-And if you’re still not getting results, you might need to look into other areas of optimizing your life.
+And if you’re still not getting results after applying everything we discussed today, you might need to look into other areas of optimizing your life.

 For example, many people have health issues that create brain fog.
 You might need to shake it off before you can even focus on using a software like Anki.